 When: Every 2nd & 4th Wednesday (Beginning September of each academic year.)

-This conference meets every other week.
-A predetermined topic, related to basic science/renal physiology will be chosen.
+This conference meets every other week from September through June.
+A predetermined, posted topic, related to basic science/renal physiology will be discussed.
 The renal fellow(s) will be responsible for having read/studied the topic in advance of the conference.
-The fellow(s) will then meet to present and discuss the assigned topic with a designated nephrology faculty member.
+The fellow(s) will then meet to present and discuss the assigned topic.
+Nephrology faculty will attend augment the discussion of the topic.